 Ensuring every child celebrates a 5th birthday

-Digitally empowered Community Health Workers enroll every child at birth, track child growth, and ensure on-time immunizations.
+Digitally empowered Community Health Workers enroll all children at birth, track child growth, and ensure on-time immunizations.
 They provide home-based screening and treatment for the most deadly childhood conditions, including malaria, pneumonia, malnutrition, and diarrhea.
 Community Health Workers also connect children to local health clinics.
-Lwala works with community members and government to ensure these local clinics have the resources, training, and systems to provide quality care - making certain that no child slips through the cracks.
+Lwala works with community members, health workers, and government to ensure these local clinics have the resources, training, and systems to provide quality care from conception to adulthood - making certain that no child slips through the cracks.

 Unlocking the lifesaving power of traditional midwives